 On December 31st, 2019, the World Health Organization (WHO) was informed of cases of pneumonia of unknown etiology in Wuhan City, Hubei Province in China.
-A novel coronavirus (COVID-19) was identified as the causative agent by Chinese authorities on January 7th, 2020.
+A novel coronavirus SARS-CoV-2 was identified as the causative agent resulting in COVID-19 infection by the Chinese authorities on January 7th, 2020.